 What to look for in a medicated acne patch

-It really depends on what condition you are treating.
 To reduce the size of nodules or cysts, look for salicylic acid and tea tree oil.
-To regulate excess oil production, try a patch with vitamin A.
+To regulate excess oil production, find a patch with vitamin A.

 Patch pro tips